 Buffalo Bills quarterback Josh Allen is reportedly open to the idea of structuring a long-term contract extension that would give the franchise salary cap flexibility to supplement team needs over the next few seasons.

-And although Buffalo believes there's no rush to negotiate with their former first-round pick, it'd behoove them to act without further delay, according to former Bills offensive lineman and current team radio analyst Eric Wood.
+And although Buffalo believes there's no rush to negotiate with their first round pick (seventh overall) in the 2018 NFL Draft, it'd behoove them to act without further delay, according to former Bills center and current team radio analyst Eric Wood.

 "I would want to get it done as soon as I possibly can, honestly, because that salary cap is going to go up," Wood told After Hours with Amy Lawrence on Thursday.
 "As other quarterbacks start re-signing, they're only going to go up.
 Everyone gawked at a $450 million, 10-year deal for Patrick Mahomes.
 Well, as you know, there's going to be a lot of guys matching him.